Allen Weinstein: National Archives

 Another change at the Archives that Weinstein affected, albeit indirectly, was the creation of an anti-harassment policy by Ferriero in 2010, partially in response to complaints about Weinstein's conduct at the Archives.
 The policy was further codified and strengthened in 2013.

 Sexual assault allegations

 In 2018, it came to light that Weinstein's resignation from the National Archives was forced.
-An investigation by the Office of the Inspector General (OIG) found credible complaints of sexual harassment, sexual assault, or both from six female employees from 2005–2007.
+An investigation by the Office of the Inspector General (OIG) found credible complaints of sexual harassment, sexual assault, or both from six female employees from 2005 to 2007.
 Weinstein's defense was that the medication he was taking for Parkinson's disease was at fault.
 Eventually, despite resistance from the White House Counsel, he agreed to resign, but the reasons why were not publicly disclosed until FOIA requests were made in 2017–2018.
 During his tenure as a professor at the University of Maryland afterward, according to anonymous sources quoted in an article in The Daily Beast, Weinstein allegedly sexually assaulted a graduate student in 2010.
 The real reason for Weinstein's departure two weeks afterward was the administration firing him after hearing the complaint, rather than health reasons.